nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 ## UI To do list
 * Simplify image display
+* Move if statment from gameOver to game class
 ### Leaderboard
 * ~Check if user has a high score~
 * ~Use private variables~